sheetal-devop/flightgear-control/doc/SETUP.md

 #### Generate flightgear-control application jar ####

-1. Switch to the project root of the `flightgear-control` project, and ensure the latest release is checked out.
+1. Switch to the project root of the `flightgear-control` project, and ensure the latest release or development branch is checked out..
 1. Run the build tasks `appjar` with the gradle wrapper, specifying JDK 8:
     `JAVA_HOME=/path/to/jdk8 ./gradlew appjar`
 1. Check that the application jar `flightgear-control-[version]-app.jar` appears in `build/lib`